BinarCode/laravel-restify/docs-v2/content/en/api/fields.md

 ### Updating Rules

-Likewise, if you would like to define rules that only apply when a resource is being updated, you may use the `updatingRules` method.
+On this wise, if you would like to define rules that only apply when a resource is being updated, you may use the `updatingRules` method.

 ```php